HabibNaeimi/Data-Driven-Fault-Detection/README.md

 ## About The Project
 This repository contains the Python implementation of "Data-Driven Fault Detection in Autonomous Drones," an Electrical Engineering final B.Sc. project by *Habibollah Naeimi* at the Petroleum University of Technology.

+This project has developed a fault detector based on the Support Vector Machine (SVM) classification method.
+The data are from the [ALFA dataset](https://theairlab.org/alfa-dataset/) by AirLab Failure and Anomaly at Carnegie Mellon University in Pittsburgh, Pennsylvania, USA.
+Three Fault detectors have been developed during this project for three datasets of engine faults, including GPS, Compass, and Global Location data.

+Also, a sliding Window is developed for each detector in order to make the detector's output smoother and raise its stability.

+Implementation of these classifiers is in Python programming language by using scikit-learn library.
+The sliding windows are also implemented in Python.